singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 6) Co-Evolutionary Tasks

-In our intital plan, we created sub-tasks for these broader task categories, but for reasons described in more detail in section G and in our [Technical Report][3], our exploratory research deviated quite a bit from those initial sub-tasks.
+In our initial plan, we created sub-tasks for these broader task categories, but for reasons described in more detail in section G and in our [Technical Report][3], our exploratory research deviated quite a bit from those initial sub-tasks.
 We nonetheless made significant